Mind machine: Application

 Mind machines include flashing light devices, which are similar to the Brion Gysin dreamachine in that both produce a flickering visual field.
 Unlike flashing light devices, the dreamachine can be used by several people at once, but has few, if any, technical features.

 Technical setting

 Mind machines typically consist of a control unit, a pair of headphones and/or strobe light goggles.
 The unit controls the sessions and drives the LEDs in the goggles.
 Professionally, they are usually referred to as Auditory Visual Stimulation Devices (AVS devices).
-Also mind machines are offered that can connect to the Internet for updates download of new session material.
+Some mind machines available today can even connect to the Internet to download additional session material.

-Application rate

-One session normally takes between 15 and 60 minutes.
-During a session the user should lie relaxed, and place the glasses on the eyes, which should remain closed during the whole session.
-Many machines have pre-programmed sessions which vary in parameters like light brightness, audio pitch or beat frequency but also give the opportunity for the user to create a custom session.
-Typically one session consists of a series of segments.
-Within one segment parameters change in a constant way.

-Mind machines are often used together with biofeedback or neurofeedback equipment in order to adjust the frequency on the fly, while proof for their effectiveness is lacking.